Asymptotic localization of symbol correspondences for spin systems and sequential quantizations of $S^2$: Introduction

 Finally, in the quantization setting there is a natural definition of a symbol correspondence sequence of (anti-)Poisson-type possessing classical (anti-)expectation, which means that, for any $r$-convergent $(\Pi_{k_n})_{n\in\mathbb N}$ sequence,

 {\it cf.} (\ref{tildevbF}), where $\langle\cdot|\cdot\rangle$ is the usual Hilbert-Schmidt inner product of operators.
-Then, Theorem \ref{Clocexp2} shows the equivalence between classical (anti-)expectation of (anti-)Poisson-type $\boldsymbol W$ and its classical (anti-)localization.
+Then, Theorem \ref{Clocexp2} shows the equivalence between classical (anti-)localization of a symbol correspondence sequence of (anti-)Poisson-type $\boldsymbol W$ and its possession of classical (anti-)expectation.
 But at first sight, it looks surprising that the mere existence of the limit in (\ref{clexp}) should be equivalent to the specific form of the limit in (\ref{limloc}).
 Thus, showing their equivalence is the last main result of this paper.

 We close, in section 6, with some final thoughts on why asymptotic Poisson emergence is generally a weaker property than the classical localization property.

 For completeness, in the appendix (section 7) we provide a pedestrian proof of a well-known result in probability theory which is used for Theorem \ref{v_prop}, and a proof of a well-known formula, Edmonds formula, used to prove Theorems \ref{loc_pol} and \ref{p_l}.